Amish Friendship Bread

 Grease two loaf pans generously, After greasing the pan, sprinkle with a cinnamon-sugar mix.

-Divide batter between two pans then generously top each battered pan with remaining cinnamon sugar mix.
+Divide batter between two pans then generously top each battered pan with remaining cinnamon sugar mixture.

 This is what provides a nice crunchy cinnamon layer on the bread so be generous here!

 Bake in a 325 degree oven for about one hour.
 Cool about ten minutes in pan, then remove to cooling racks.
-Delicious served hot or cold (with butter of course)!
+Delicious served hot or cold, with butter!
 Enjoy.

 Ingredients for amish bread with bag.